pyzo/pyzo-website/pages/start.md

 Pyzo and the Python environment can safely be updated/reinstalled independently from each-other.
 Similarly, you can install multiple Python environments and use/manage them all via Pyzo.
-Individual packages within a Python environment can be updated via ``update xx``.
+Individual packages within a Python environment can be updated via ``update package_name``.